Investigations Leading to Discipline: Your Rights

 When a meeting is requested by an individual that you believe has influence over disciplinary decisions, and the purpose of said meeting is undisclosed, even after you have asked what the meeting pertains to, you should call the HOA Office X69205 or contact a Board member.

-- The electronic footprint you leave behind may not be your own, but another colleague who decided to get creative under your credentials.
+- The electronic footprint you leave behind may not be your own, but another colleague who decided to get creative using your credentials.
 Lock or log off any terminals when stepping away.

-- Please refrain from inappropriate emails which remain on the employer's servers.
+- Please refrain from inappropriate emails which remain on Michigan Medicine servers.
 This is a matter of professionalism and some of the exchanges could be misinterpreted.

 - Below is the link to a document you may be asked to sign at the on-set of a Compliance Office investigation.
 Do not sign any document that may incriminate you, regardless of what an authority figure tells you.